 M Bistro — Tucked inside The Ritz-Carlton, M Bistro is elegant but approachable.
-Throughout the month, the restaurant will feature a four-course Réveillon menu that includes an Apricot Honey Bûche de Noël for dessert.
+Throughout the month, the restaurant will feature a four-course Réveillon menu that includes Gingerbread Soufflé with Mulled Wine Sauce for dessert.
 On Christmas Day, there’s a seafood buffet and a dessert buffet for those who simply can’t commit to a single dish.

 Restaurant R’Evolution — Located inside Bourbon Street’s Royal Sonesta Hotel, Restaurant R’Evolution is a great place to treat yourself and your family for the holidays.
 Executive Chef John Folse is a master at melding traditional Louisiana ingredients and flavors with inventive preparations.

-Fountain Lounge — The Fountain Lounge inside the Roosevelt Hotel offers you a chance to view the beautifully-decorated hotel lobby before sitting down to enjoy your three-course meal.
-Enjoy crispy duck breast, egg nog panna cotta, and other holiday dishes with this menu.
+Fountain Lounge — The Fountain Lounge inside the Roosevelt Hotel offers you a chance to view the beautifully-decorated hotel lobby before sitting down to enjoy your four-course meal.
+Enjoy crispy duck breast, sage and caramel roasted apples, and other holiday dishes with their Christmas Day menu.

 Things to See

 The Lights at the Roosevelt Hotel — Every December, the Roosevelt Hotel lights up its lobby in holiday wonder.
 In recent years, it has become a local tradition to visit the hotel and snap a photo with your loved ones under the lighted archways.
-While you’re there, step into the Sazerac bar for a holiday cocktail.
+While you’re there, stop by the Sazerac Bar for a holiday cocktail.